 The control cabinet is preconfigured to be plug and play with the autoload and unload.
 NewCNC says its machines are compatible with all common cabinet and closet design CAD/CAM software and that its technical experts will assist with the implementation of software.

 The autoload and unload systems allow the machine to produce parts using just one operator.
 The machines are preconfigured for automatic load and unload so that can be added during machine installation or at a later date.
 The control has a program queue allowing for the stacking of programs that will run sequentially without operator intervention.
-Once in cycle, the operator removes the finished parts from the unload conveyor while the CNC continues to machine the next sheet.
+Once in the cycle, the operator removes the finished parts from the unload conveyor while the CNC continues to machine the next sheet.

 Parts created on the Talent 4 will then be fed through the Fuse 6 edgebander.
 The NewCNC Fuse 6 edgebander has six stations and is designed to run continuous production.
 The machines feature a glue station, four-roll pressure section, double motor end trim, rough trim, fine trim with radius cutters, buff, and scrape.
 The feed speed is adjustable from 50 to 70 feet per minute.
 The touch screen control interface is intuitive and efficient for the operator.

 The edgebander will be followed up by New CNC’s horizontal boring and slotting machine.
 It incorporates a three-spindle boring head and a router spindle for slotting.
 Programming is done at the machine using a “conversational” touchscreen interface.
 Positioning speeds are 3,150 inches per minute.
 The boring machine features laser location for vertical holes that are drilled previously on the CNC router.
 The laser scans the vertical hole center and automatically drills the corresponding horizontal hole.
 This feature is especially useful for closet manufacturers who incorporate cam-style connectors, according to NewCNC.